jonpitts/transformer/README.md

   * Moved the angular test page as the main content page.
     * Older view still available as 'Alternate Page' link
     * Angular will not work for 100% of users but otherwise is really nice.
+  * Browsers can duplicate ajax requests.
+Discovered this when quickly submitting packages from firefox.
+    * Will use a nonce to stop this behavior
+    * Using a nonce is good in practice to prevent replay attacks also
+    * Work needed to mitigate this from the UI